 Human Curriculum Vitae (not for work purposes)

-1971 – 1988: immature boy born and raised by 2 uneducated farmers with other 14 siblings in a remote village in the geographical spot, so far, called Syria
+1971 – 1988: an immature boy born and raised by 2 uneducated farmers with other 14 siblings in a remote village in a geographical spot, so far, called Syria

 2014 – 2019: A transformation process from Yokel to Global Citizen resulted in helping place 10,000 Syrian refugees in the region at universities